The Homosexual Was Invented in 1869

 Stop Writing Coming-Out Stories in Period Costume

 Not same-sex desire—that’s as old as humanity.
-Not same-sex acts—every legal code in history that bothered to criminalize sodomy proves people were doing it.
+Not same-sex acts—every legal code in history that bothered to criminalise sodomy proves people were doing it.
 What was invented in 1869 was the homosexual as a type of person.
-A species.
-A diagnosable condition with a characteristic psychology, recognizable traits, and a developmental history.
+A “species”, a diagnosable condition, and with a characteristic psychology, recognisable traits.

 Before that, there were things people did.
 After that, there were things people were.

-If you’re writing historical fiction set before the late nineteenth century and your characters are navigating sexual identity—questioning what they are, coming to terms with themselves, finding their community—you’re writing ahistorical fiction.
+If you’re writing historical fiction set before the late nineteenth century and your characters are navigating sexual identity—e.g. questioning what they are, coming to terms with themselves, finding their community—you’re writing ahistorical fiction.
 You’ve given your characters a framework for self-understanding that hadn’t been invented yet.
-It’s like giving them germ theory or the unconscious mind: a conceptual tool they simply didn’t have access to.
+This is like giving them germ theory or the unconscious mind: a conceptual tool they simply didn’t have access to.

-This matters for craft, not just accuracy.
+This matters for the craft of the story, not merely accuracy.
 Because the stories available to people without identity categories are different stories than coming-out narratives.
 And most of them aren’t being written.

 Act, Not Identity